Axelrod-Python/Axelrod/docs/reference/bibliography.rst

 documentation.

 ..
 [Axelrod1980] Axelrod, R. (1980).
 Effective Choice in the Prisoner’s Dilemma.
 Journal of Conflict Resolution, 24(1), 3–25.
 ..
+[Axelrod1980b] Axelrod, R. (1980).
+More Effective Choice in the Prisoner’s Dilemma.
+Journal of Conflict Resolution, 24(3), 379-403.
+..
 [Axelrod1984]  The Evolution of Cooperation.
 Basic Books.
 ISBN 0-465-02121-2.
 ..
 [Axelrod1995] Wu, J. and Axelrod, R. (1995).
 How to cope with noise in the Iterated prisoner’s dilemma, Journal of Conflict Resolution, 39(1), pp. 183–189. doi: 10.1177/0022002795039001008.
 ..
 [Banks1980] Banks, J. S., & Sundaram, R. K. (1990).
 Repeated games, finite automata, and complexity.
 Games and Economic Behavior, 2(2), 97–117.  http://doi.org/10.1016/0899-8256(90)90024-O